4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

 ### Truncado (centrado y no centrado)

-`JSON grammar: "truncatedCenter" / "truncatedTopLeft"`
+`Gramática JSON: "truncatedCenter" / "truncatedTopLeft"`

 The **Truncated (centered)** format causes 4D to center the picture in the area and crop any portion that does not fit within the area.
 4D crops equally from each edge and from the top and bottom.